adityanarke5-create/whiteboard-local/DEPLOYMENT.md

 Deploys the application to AWS services:
 - Backend to Elastic Beanstalk
-- Frontend to Elastic Beanstalk (standalone Next.js application)
+- Frontend to Amplify Hosting
 - Uses RDS for PostgreSQL database (manual setup required)

 **Usage (Linux/Mac):**